shanesturrock/bioit/docs/BioIT-repository.md

     sudo grep denied /var/log/audit/audit.log | audit2allow -M nginx-module
     sudo semodule -i nginx-module.pp
     sudo setenforce enforcing
+    sudo systemctl restart nginx

 It should now work and you won't get the warning from JupyterHub about it not being SSL.
 It should also be accessible from external machines.
+If you still get the bad gateway message on the new HTTPS connection, redo the SELinux audit step and restart nginx.
+If it also happens with RStudio Server, do this again until it all works.

+If you still can't connect from outside and the firewall is running do the following:

+    sudo firewall-cmd --zone=public --permanent --add-service=https
+    sudo firewall-cmd --reload

+Now any machine on the local network should be able to access the server (assuming the various aliases have been registered in DNS of course.)

 ## RDP support (Rocky Linux 8)